Philliip/MTAA_SELLIT_BACKEND/README.md

 # sellit_api

 MTTA school project
-### Credits to @backbonesk and their project django-project-template which was used as a tempplate for our project
+### Credits to @backbonesk and their project django-project-template which was used as a template for our project
 #### https://github.com/backbonesk/django-project-template